neo-one-suite/neo-one/packages/neo-one-website/docs/2-advanced-guides/1-forward-values.md

 ## Reactive Smart Contracts

-Reactive smart contracts are so powerful and enable many use-cases that would otherwise not be possible that we recommend the following pattern when implementing your smart contracts.
+Reactive smart contracts are powerful and enable many use-cases that would otherwise not be possible.
+We recommend the following pattern when implementing your smart contracts.

 Whenever your smart contract has a method that takes an `action` on an `Address`, always check to see if the target `Address` is a smart contract.
 If it is, invoke the `approveReceive<action>` method of that smart contract with the same arguments `action` was called with, except the argument that is the smart contract `Address` itself.
 Additionally, pass a rest parameter of `ForwardValue`s to the method.
+Take a look at the `Token` example above to see this pattern in action.